esthermm/enco/enco_analytic_menu/README.rst

 Enco Analytic Menu
 ==================

-New menu for analytic account
+* New menu for analytic account.

+* Custom report for pickings.

+* Add client_order_ref on tree view.